The Global Financial Inclusion Index Methodology

 How does the Index define financial inclusion?

 While this is a helpful starting point, the broad-based and complex nature of financial inclusivity implies that there is no single, catch-all metric that can be employed to observe the state of financial inclusion globally.
-As such, the Index looks at financial inclusion around three clearly defined pillars: the support provided to people by the government, the financial system, and employers.
+As such, the Index analyzes financial inclusion around three clearly defined pillars: the support provided to people by the government, the financial system, and employers.

 How does the Index differ from other indices?

-The Global Financial Inclusion Index draws upon a wide range of data, providing insights into the extent to which governments promote financial inclusion, the availability and uptake of financial products and services, and the level of support employers provide to their employees across 42 markets.
+The Global Financial Inclusion Index draws upon a wide range of data, providing insights into the extent to which governments promote financial inclusion, the availability and uptake of financial products and services, and the level of support employers provide to their employees across 41 markets.

-A multitude of factors contribute to an individual’s access to—and understanding of—tools that improve their financial well-being.
-Historic studies have placed a focus on factors such as access to bank accounts and credit which, though crucial, are not forward-looking metrics.
 Our Index goes one step further and analyzes markets based on factors that will impact the future productivity and resilience of their economies, such as the prevalence of fintechs, metrics of business confidence, and the availability and use of benefits and investment services.
-The Global Financial Inclusion Index also goes into more granular detail on the specifics of different corporate sectors.

-We have partnered with Cebr to develop a robust measurement framework which uses a unique benchmark based on a proprietary scoring system underpinned by independently-verified, publicly-available data sets and custom survey data.
+We have collaborated with Cebr to develop a robust measurement framework which uses a unique benchmark based on a proprietary scoring system underpinned by independently-verified, publicly-available data sets and custom survey data.
 By combining public data with polling of general populations and businesses, the report gives a holistic perspective on financial inclusion.

 About the methodology